High fidelity CNOT gates in photonic integrated circuits using composite segmented directional couplers: Design and Simulation

-We implemented a fully integrated linear optical CNOT gate based on the architecture of Ref.~\cite{ralph_linear_2002}, previously demonstrated in bulk~\cite{obrien_demonstration_2003} and integrated platforms~\cite{politi_silica--silicon_2008}.
+We implemented a fully integrated linear optical CNOT gate based on the dual rail architecture of Ref.~\cite{ralph_linear_2002}, previously demonstrated in bulk~\cite{obrien_demonstration_2003} and integrated platforms~\cite{politi_silica--silicon_2008}.
 The architecture (Fig. \ref{fig:fig1_cnot_arch}\textbf{a}) follows a post-selected design, where nonclassical interference and measurement-induced collapse enable entangling two-qubit operations, using directional couplers to perform the beam-splitting and merging functions necessary for gate operation.
-The design comprises five directional couplers - two with a reflectivity of 1/2 and three with a reflectivity of 1/3.
+In the dual rail path encoding, each qubit is composed of two different spatial modes, one for the logical $\ket{0}$ and another for the logical $\ket{1}$.
+Thus, our integrated three qubit CNOT is composed of six waveguides, as shown in Fig. \ref{fig:fig1_cnot_arch}\textbf{a}, titled $c_0, c_1, t_0, t_1, a_0, a_1$ for the $\ket{0}$ and $\ket{1}$ modes of the control, target and ancila qubit respectively.
+An ideal CNOT opeation flips the target qubit if and only if the control qubit is in the logical $\ket{1}$ state.
+The CNOT design comprises five directional couplers - two with a reflectivity of 1/2 and three with a reflectivity of 1/3.
 These couplers transform input modes via unitary operations $U_R = \exp(i \sigma_x \phi_R)$, where $\sigma_x$ is the Pauli-X operator and $\phi_R=\arccos{\left(\sqrt{R}\right)}$ is the coupling angle of a coupler with reflectivity R.

-In the following we compare a uniform design consist of a single segment (Fig. \ref{fig:fig1_cnot_arch}\textbf{b}) and the CSDCs design consists of four fixed width segments connected by linear tapers, each engineered for optimal detuning and coupling (For brevity, Fig. \ref{fig:fig1_cnot_arch}\textbf{c} shows a schematic two segment design).
-Both uniform and CSDC designs were modeled using silicon-on-insulator (SOI) waveguides at 1550 nm with a 220 nm thickness and a 650 nm center-to-center gap.
-Coupled-mode theory simulations, performed using Lumerical and the effective trench medium model~\cite{warshavsky_accurate_2025}, yielded spatial profiles of coupling $\kappa(z)$ and detuning $\Delta\beta(z)$.
-The resulting unitary was obtained by integrating the Hamiltonian over the entire interaction length, $L$.
-We also account for the S-bend regions, in which the waveguides are brought close together or further apart, by incorporating a pre-characterized S-bend transfer matrix to recover the overall unitary transformation:
+In the following, we compare the uniform designs, consisting of a single segment (Fig. \ref{fig:fig1_cnot_arch}\textbf{b}) and the CSDCs design consisting of four fixed-width segments connected by linear tapers, each engineered for optimal detuning and coupling (For brevity, Fig. \ref{fig:fig1_cnot_arch}\textbf{c} shows a schematic two segment design).
+The CSDC designs were developed using a loss-weighted fidelity optimization process, which considered fabrication variability.
+Details of the optimization process are provided in the Methods section, and the final dimensions that were eventually fabricated are summarized in Table~\ref{tab:design}.

-where $\mathcal{T}$ is the time ordering operator, and we notice that due to symmetry the unitary transformation of the outgoing S-bend region is the transpose of the ingoing S-bend region.